NengiGowus/success/README.md

 # success
-This desktop app gives valuable quotes and motivational Words on how to become rich,time managment,secrets to learning e.t.c Developed completely with python.
+A desktop app created with python to teach people
+To become the better version of their selves in different areas
+# Features
+Teaches about becoming
+Wealthy
+Famous
+Time management
+Secrets to learning
+E.t.c
+# Authors
-Developed my Nengi
+Nengi Gowus